AB 237 (Patel, D-San Diego)

 Follow

-AB 339 would require local public agencies to provide recognized employee organizations with a minimum of 120 days’ written notice before issuing requests for proposals or renewing or extending existing contracts that affect job classifications represented by these organizations.
+AB 339 would require local public agencies to provide recognized employee organizations with a minimum of 60 days’ written notice before issuing requests for proposals or renewing or extending existing contracts that affect job classifications represented by these organizations.
+Amendments taken in the Assembly Appropriations Committee revise when the “meet and confer” would be required to occur.

 Kalyn Dean